Avocado Shrimp Rice Mango Salsa

 Try tofu or tempeh instead of shrimp if you want to make a plant based version.
 Chicken breast also works well if shrimp are not your favorite.
 Pineapple is a fun swap for mango when you want a different tropical note.

 A bowl of food with shrimp, rice, and vegetables.
-Save This
+Save It

 A bowl of food with shrimp, rice, and vegetables. | zetluna.com